Policy / Ensure Intercountry Adoption Remains a Viable Option

 intercountry adoption

-Intercountry adoption strengthens families, communities, and our nation, and it remains a necessity for children around the world.
+Intercountry adoption strengthens families, communities, and our nation, and it remains a necessity for vulnerable children around the world.
 According to the United Nations International Children’s Emergency Fund (UNICEF), as of Fiscal Year 2021, an estimated 13 million children were orphaned by losing both parents.
-In fiscal year 2023, only 1,275 children were adopted internationally into U.S. families, marking a record low.
+In Fiscal Year 2024, intercountry adoptions declined to only 1,172 children adopted into U.S. families, marking another record low.

 The ERLC strongly supports intercountry adoption and corresponding legislative efforts to strengthen and simplify the complex intercountry adoption process.